uavaustin/docs.uavaustin.org/guides/installation/src/README.md

 - [Installing Docker](docker/index.html)

 As of now, we're supporting:
-- Windows 10 Version 1803 (Build 17134) or newer (and edition is fine)
+- Windows 10 Version 1803 (Build 17134) or newer (any edition is fine)
 - macOS 10.10 Yosemite or newer
 - Ubuntu 16.04.5 or newer
 If you're running something else, you're on your own.